Tuesday, 07 February 2017 at 00:00

 For registration go to the web page of the PATC course.

-In the roadmap toward next-generation supercomputers it is evident that heterogeneous architectures (integrating traditional CPUs and throughput CPUs, such as GPU and Xeon PHI ) are taking an important share in the HPC market, and the consolidation of this kind of architectures requires an important effort in software development and applications refactoring.
+In the roadmap toward next-generation supercomputers it is evident that heterogeneous architectures are taking an important share in the HPC market, and the consolidation of this kind of architectures requires an important effort in software development and applications refactoring.
+Moreover, in recent years Arm has started to emerge as a viable architecture for large scale HPC deployments, and more than one exascale projects being develop in the world are based on Arm architectures.

-This school focus on software development techniques to address the implementation of new HPC applications and the re-factory of existing ones, in the era of heterogeneous , energy efficient, massively parallel architectures.
+This school focus on software development techniques to address the implementation of new HPC applications and the re-factory of existing ones, in the era of heterogeneous, energy efficient, massively parallel architectures, toward exascale.

-Software engineering techniques and high productivity languages will complement more traditional lectures on parallel programming, to allow the implementation of application that can be maintained across a complex and fast evolving HPC architectures.
+Software engineering techniques and high productivity languages will complement lectures on parallel programming and porting toward new architectures, to allow the implementation of application that can be maintained across a complex and fast evolving HPC architectures.

 - Heterogeneous architectures